libsemigroups/libsemigroups_pybind11/_sources/report.rst.txt

 ..
-Copyright (c) 2019, J. D. Mitchell
+Copyright (c) 2021, J. D. Mitchell

    Distributed under the terms of the GPL license version 3.

    The full license is in the file LICENSE, distributed with this software.

+.. currentmodule:: _libsemigroups_pybind11

 ReportGuard
 ===========

-Declared in ``report.hpp``.

-.. doxygenstruct:: libsemigroups::ReportGuard
+.. autoclass:: ReportGuard
-   :project: libsemigroups
    :members: